csdavido/Coding-Assignments/README.md

-# Coding-Assignments
+# Small-Projects
-A collection of C++ assignments from Oregon State
+A small C++ programs for learning purposes.